erichoracek/Motif/README.md

 #endif
 ```

-Live reloading will only work on the iOS Simulator.
-For a more in-depth look at live reloading, clone this repo and read the source of the `DynamicThemingExample` target within `Motif.xcworkspace`.
+Live reloading will only work on the iOS Simulator, as editable theme source files do not exist on your iOS Device.
+For a more in-depth look at how to implement live reloading, clone this repo and read the source of the `DynamicThemingExample` target within `Motif.xcworkspace`.